hager55m/Water_Quality_AI/README.md

 Project Overview
-Clean, safe drinking water is super important for health and development! 🌍💧 This project is all about predicting if water samples are potable (safe to drink) or not, using various physical and chemical properties.
-We’re diving into different machine learning models to figure out whether your water is ready for a sip or needs some more testing. 🧪📊
+Access to clean, safe drinking water is crucial for health and development.
+This project focuses on predicting the potability (safety for drinking) of water samples by analyzing their physical and chemical properties.
+We applied various machine learning models to determine whether the water is safe for consumption or requires further testing.

 Objective
-We want to build a trusty classification model that can tell if water samples are safe to drink based on their features.
-We’ll use data preprocessing, exploratory data analysis (EDA), feature engineering, and machine learning algorithms to get the best results. 🏆💡
+The goal is to build a reliable classification model that can predict whether water samples are potable based on their features.
+We utilize data preprocessing, exploratory data analysis (EDA), feature engineering, and machine learning algorithms to achieve optimal results.

 Project Structure
-1. Data Preprocessing 🛠️
+Data Preprocessing

-Handling Duplicates: Double-checked and made sure there are no duplicate rows.
+Handling Duplicates: Ensured no duplicate rows in the dataset.
-Missing Values: Filled in missing values for ph, Sulfate, and Trihalomethanes with mean and median values.
+Missing Values: Imputed missing values for pH, Sulfate, and Trihalomethanes using mean and median values.
-Outlier Detection and Handling: Found outliers, visualized them with box plots, and transformed those tricky features.
+Outlier Detection and Handling: Identified outliers using box plots and transformed the affected features.
-Feature Scaling: Scaled features like Conductivity, Solids, and Hardness using MinMaxScaler to help the models work better.
+Feature Scaling: Applied MinMaxScaler to features such as Conductivity, Solids, and Hardness to improve model performance.
-Correlation Analysis: Made a cool correlation heatmap to see how features relate to each other.
+Correlation Analysis: Created a correlation heatmap to analyze relationships between features.
-2. Class Imbalance ⚖️
+Class Imbalance

-Our dataset had more non-potable samples, so we used SMOTE (Synthetic Minority Over-sampling Technique) to balance things out.
+Addressed the imbalance in potable vs. non-potable samples using SMOTE (Synthetic Minority Over-sampling Technique) to ensure balanced model training.
-3. Modeling 🤖
+Modeling
-We tried out and compared several machine learning models:
+Several machine learning models were trained and tuned, including:

-K-Nearest Neighbors (KNN): Tuned with GridSearchCV and checked accuracy, precision, recall, and F1-score.
+K-Nearest Neighbors (KNN): Tuned using GridSearchCV and evaluated with accuracy, precision, recall, and F1-score.
-Decision Tree: Adjusted parameters like min_samples_split and max_depth for better results.
+Decision Tree: Optimized using parameters such as min_samples_split and max_depth.
-Random Forest: Fine-tuned n_estimators, min_samples_split, and max_depth to boost accuracy.
+Random Forest: Fine-tuned with n_estimators, min_samples_split, and max_depth to maximize accuracy.
-Other Models: Also gave Logistic Regression and SVM (Support Vector Machine) a spin.
+Other Models: Also experimented with Logistic Regression and Support Vector Machine (SVM).
-4. Evaluation 📈
+Evaluation

-We checked out models based on accuracy, precision, recall, F1-score, and confusion matrices.
+Models were evaluated based on accuracy, precision, recall, F1-score, and confusion matrices.
-Used cross-validation to make sure our models were solid and not overfitting.
+Cross-validation was used to ensure robust model performance and avoid overfitting.
-Best Model: KNN with n_neighbors = 23 was the champ based on cross-validation and overall performance.
+Best Model: KNN with n_neighbors = 23 emerged as the best-performing model based on cross-validation and overall metrics.
 Dataset
-The dataset is publicly available and includes:
+The dataset used for the project is publicly available and contains the following features:

 pH: pH level of the water (0 to 14).
-Hardness: How hard the water is, measured in mg/L.
+Hardness: Hardness of the water (mg/L).
-Solids: Total dissolved solids in ppm.
+Solids: Total dissolved solids in parts per million (ppm).
-Chloramines: Amount of chloramines in ppm.
+Chloramines: Concentration of chloramines (ppm).
-Sulfate: Amount of sulfates in mg/L.
+Sulfate: Sulfate concentration (mg/L).
-Conductivity: Electrical conductivity in μS/cm.
+Conductivity: Electrical conductivity (μS/cm).
-Organic Carbon: Amount of organic carbon in ppm.
+Organic Carbon: Organic carbon concentration (ppm).
-Trihalomethanes: Amount of Trihalomethanes in μg/L.
+Trihalomethanes: Trihalomethanes concentration (μg/L).
-Turbidity: How clear the water is, measured in NTU.
+Turbidity: Water clarity measured in NTU.
-Potability: Whether the water is potable (1) or not (0).
+Potability: Indicator of whether the water is potable (1 = potable, 0 = non-potable).